indieSoftware/DemoArchitecture/DemoApp/README.md

 README
 ===

-Last edited: 2019/04/01
+Last edited: 2019/06/21

 This README explains the project and folder structure of this app.

-To read this file use a markdown editor, e.g. [MacDown](https://macdown.uranusjr.com)
+To read and edit this file use a markdown editor, e.g. [MacDown](https://macdown.uranusjr.com)

 # The project

 Always open the project with the workspace file `DemoApp.xcworkspace`.
 (Don't use the `.xcodeproj` file)

+Used Xcode version: 10.2.1

 ## Swift

-The coding language is pure Swift of the latest version (4.2).
+Used version: Swift 5

 ### Comments